Limitations and restrictions of Assurance

 Step 10 |

-When assigning devices to a site, if Device Controllability is enabled, a workflow is automatically triggered to push the device configuration from the site to the devices. |
+When assigning devices to a site, if Device Controllability is enabled, a workflow automatically triggers to push the device configuration from the site to the devices. |

 Make sure that you have Cisco APs in your inventory.
 If not, discover them using the Discovery feature.
-See Discovery Overview.
+See Discovery overview.

 Step 1 |

-From the top-left corner, click the menu icon and choose . |
+From the main menu, choose . |

 Step 2 |

-From the left hierarchy tree, choose a floor. |
+From the left hierarchy tree, select a floor. |

 Step 3 |